 After two coats, my cabinet door looks amazing!
-I didn't sand, didn't prime...I literally just slapped the paint on with a foam brush, waited for it to dry about half an hour, and slapped on another coat.
-Once I start painting the actual cabinets, I will clean them thoroughly and use a deglosser and sealer for good measure.
+I didn’t sand, didn’t prime…I literally just slapped the paint on with a foam brush, waited for it to dry about half an hour, and slapped on another coat.
+Once I start painting the actual cabinets, I will clean them thoroughly with this super amazing deglosser and seal them with my most favorite satin poly for good measure.

 How to Transform Your Kitchen Cabinets With Milk Paint

 –Milk paint (I chose this gorgeous gray) I recommend the gallon size for kitchens and quart for bathrooms.

 –Foam brush (different sizes helps for beveled doors)

 - Clean your cabinets thoroughly with a deglosser.
 I love this one and had great results when I used it for both my espresso DIY cabinets and the milk paint ones.
 It really cuts through the grime.

 - If your cabinets aren’t smooth, a light sanding is probably a good idea.
 I recommend this specific type of sanding block if your cabinets have bevels like mine do.

 - Once they’re dry, get ready for paint.
 Milk paint is very, very thick, so stir it well before applying to make it easier to work with.

 - Using a foam brush, paint on thin coats in the same direction as the grain.
 Let the paint dry about 30-60 minutes before moving on to the next coat.
 Three coats should give you ample coverage.
 Let dry for about 48 hours (or 24 hours in non-humid conditions) before moving onto sealing.
 These will help you paint twice as fast by allowing you to paint both sides of the cabinet on the same day.